 Follow the ridge NW towards the summit.
 A few snow and rock steps can be expected.
 Camp as high as possible and convenient.
 Head to the summit snowfield's east side and traverse to the west to avoid a glacier on the southwest exposure of the massive.
 From there you may gain the summit snowfield staying towards the northside to avoid the large glacier spilling down toward the South.
 The last obstacle is the summit icecap which has a steeper pitch on the eastern side.

 Uttarkashi, some 20 km from the trailhead, also has a plethora of hotels though the luxury accomodation is not as readily available.
 Moderate or inexpensive hotels predominate.
 Ashrams and dharamshalas (pilgrim retreats) are common and are even cheaper though you are more restricted by rules.
-The best website for this town is : Uttarkashi.
+Prices range from $10 per night for basics, to $30 for luxury.

-Beyond this in Agora village and Bevara settlement, as mentioned in the section on getting there, you will find only 'trekking lodges' which are bare rooms which may be rented for $2 or so.
-Toilet is outside.
+Beyond this in Agora village Bharat Lodge sets the standard with rooms with attached bath for about $6, breakfast for $2 and dinner for $3 .
+In Bevara settlement, as mentioned in the section on getting there, you will find only 'trekking lodges' which are bare rooms or campgrounds.

-At Dodital lake there is a forest rest house where 2 large rooms with 4 beds each are available for about $20 for foreigners and $8 for nationals.
+At Dodital lake there is a forest rest house where 2 large rooms with 4 beds each are available for about $25 for foreigners and $12 for nationals.
 This has indoor 'plumbing'!
+The Dhaba (travelers diner) does also offer comfortable beds for $3.

 Sometimes you may get invited to homes which is a real treat.
 The hospitality of the mountain people is wonderful.